 Learning to Look

-The Learning to Look program gives children in grade K–3 tools that encourage them to grow using skills that are within their reach.
-The Museums' teaching artists welcome your class to create and explore in the art studio and the museum galleries.
+The Learning to Look program gives children in grades K–3 the tools that encourage them to grow using skills within their reach.
+The Museums' teaching artists welcome your class to create and explore in the museum galleries.
 Your students will be given the opportunity to work with a variety of media and concepts in activities that emphasize process, not product.
-These activities were designed to introduce concepts and skills that may be taken back into the classroom for further exploration.
+These activities introduce concepts and skills that may be used in the classroom for further exploration.

 Program Themes by Grade Level

-- Kindergarten: students will explore shapes and lines while learning about overlapping and patterning in a community-centered project.
+- Kindergarten: students explore shapes and lines while learning about overlapping and patterning in a community-centered project.

-- 1st Grade: students will investigate textures and patterns in the galleries so that they're ready to work with clay in the studio.
+- 1st Grade: students investigate textures and patterns in the galleries so that they're ready to work with clay in the studio.

 - 2nd Grade: there is symmetry and color all over the museum.
-After some color mixing, students will see what they can compose.
+After some color mixing, students see what they can compose.

-- 3rd Grade: students will experiment with printmaking materials and processes incorporating rhythm and movement.
+- 3rd Grade: students experiment with printmaking materials and processes incorporating rhythm and movement.

 - Teachers prepare students with the curriculum in their classrooms before visiting the museum.

-- During the tour students are asked to observe and discuss a thematic selection of three to four artworks.
-Museum staff will use the VTS (Visual Thinking Strategies) method as well as in-gallery activities to encourage students to share observations, back up ideas with evidence, and discuss many possible interpretations of artworks viewed.
+- During the tour, students observe and discuss a thematic selection of three to four works of art.
+Museum staff use the VTS (Visual Thinking Strategies) method as well as in-gallery activities to encourage students to share observations, back up ideas with evidence, and discuss many possible interpretations of works viewed.

-- During the studio art activity students will be asked to make connections to and explore artistic processes related to the artworks viewed in the galleries.
+- During the studio art activity, students make connections to and explore artistic processes related to the works viewed in the galleries.

 - Learning to Look guided visits are offered Tuesdays, Wednesdays, and Fridays at 10 am and 10:15 am.

 - Please note that the guided tour and studio art activity require a two-hour commitment.